baedrik/secret-auction-factory/README.md

 ```sh
 secretcli q compute query *auction_contract_address* '{"view_bid": {"address":"*address_whose_bid_to_list*","viewing_key":"*viewing_key*"}}'
 ```
-You will need to have created a viewing key with the factory contract before you can view an active bid in an auction.
+You must have created a viewing key with the factory contract before you can view an active bid in an auction.

 ## Notes for UI builders
 It is recommended that the UI designed to send a bid use the optional "padding" field when calling the bid token contract's Send function.
 You will want the number of digits of the send amount + the number of characters in the padding field to be a constant number (I use 40 characters, because the maximum number of digits of Uint128 is 39, and I always want at least one blank in padding).
 That way the size of the Send does not leak information about the size of the bid.

 Also, you should be aware that responses from bidding and consigning (functions that are called indirectly when doing a Send tx with a token contract) are sent in the log attributes.
+Also, the address of a newly created auction is returned in a log attribute.
 This is because when one contract calls another contract, only logs (not the data field) are forwarded back to the user.
-On the other hand, any time you call the auction contract directly, the response will be sent in the data field, which is the preferred method of returning json responses.
+On the other hand, any time you call a contract directly that does not need to call another contract (or that can ignore the other contract's response), the response will be sent in the data field, which is the preferred method of returning json responses.